carmtsang/tweeter/README.md

 4. Go to <http://localhost:8080/> in your browser.

 ## Write Tweets
-Click on 'Write a new tweet' on the left nav bar to display the new tweet textbox.
+1. Click on 'Write a new tweet' on the left nav bar to display the new tweet textbox.
-Compose a tweet within 140 characters
+2. Compose a tweet within 140 characters and click enter.

 ## Dependencies